RayanePereira/LandingPage/README.md

 * A costumização é a parte, cada um pode fazer do jeito que imaginar.

-* No momento temos duas ramificações
+* No momento temos duas ramificações, uma delas é a da live e a outra é minha customização.